“I told you it wouldn’t work,” I quipped to my partner, Abi, after his first land investing sale fell through.

 We want to help you approach your first mailer with the same confidence.

-So, in this module, we will cover how to market and close on the initial properties in your inventory.
+So, in this course module, we will cover how to close on the initial properties in your inventory.

 That way, you can steer clear of mailing mistakes made from fear.